GenomicsStandardsConsortium/GSC25-Cambridge/pages/registration.md

 # In person registration

-We anticipate opening registration in March 2024.
+We anticipate opening registration in Feb 2025.

 By registering you are agreeing to the terms and conditions set out below, please read these careful before completing your registration.
-Please note, **invited speakers and GSC board members** should NOT register using the above link, please contact the organisers if you have not had registration details sent to you already.
+Please note, **invited speakers and GSC board members** should NOT register using these links, please contact the organisers if you have not had registration details sent to you already.

 ## Registration Fee

-**Registration cost: TBC**
+Click the relevant line item to be taken to the relevant registration form.

+**Regular attendees:**
+Early Bird : $350 USD (before end of May)
+Full price : $400 USD (after June 1st)

-**Student registration cost: TBC**
+**Student attendees:**
+Early bird: $300 USD (before end of May)
+Full price: $350 USD (after June 1st)

+**Industry attendees:**
+Early bird:$450 USD (before endof May)
+Full price: $500 USD (after June 1st)

 ## Conference Terms and Conditions

-Last Updated: 15 April 2024

 ### CONFERENCE ATTENDEES CODE OF CONDUCT